Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 - Application Insights
 - Virtual Network (not required directly but will be used in later tutorial)

-The templates to deploy these components have been provided as an ARM template or Bicep templates
+The templates to deploy these components have been provided as an ARM template or Bicep templates.

 ### Bicep deployment

 In the previous step, you created a resource group named rg-tutorial.
 In this step you will deploy Azure resources to this resource group.

-This tutorial assumes you have bicep installed [bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-install?tabs=azure-powershell)
+This tutorial assumes you have bicep installed [bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-install?tabs=azure-powershell).

 ```
 cd tutorials/templates/bicep